semlanghi/kEPLrbook/README.md

 A Jupyter notebook buildt for experimenting with EPL.
 Experimental interactive environment, every notebook could be considered an experiment itself, so could be then exported and stored.

+## Docker

+To run the containerized version, just type `docker-compose up` inside the main repository folder.
+This will start 4 docker containers:
+- runtime
+- inputmanager
+- outputmanager
+- notebooks

+In order to access the notebooks, it is sufficient to connect to the browser at `localhost:8888`, no password required.

+## Experiment Design

 The experiment is based on 3 primary elements

 * Input: the events in input that are inserted into the runtime